freenet/freenet-core/docs/src/dev-guide.md

 # Development Guide

-This guide will walkthrough how to develop a simple distributed web application using Locutus.
+This guide will walk through how to develop a simple distributed web application using Locutus.
 To do that we will be using Rust for the contracts themselves and Typescript for developing the web application.

 ## Installation

 Development for Locutus requires setting initial dependencies.
-Currently the following dependencies are necessary:
+Currently, the following dependencies are necessary:

 - A [Rust](https://www.rust-lang.org/tools/install) installation, along with [Cargo](https://doc.rust-lang.org/cargo/), the Rust package manager.

-      🛈 Currently contract development is only supported in Rust.
+      🛈 Currently, contract development is only supported in Rust.

 - Locutus development tools and node.

-      🛈 In the future we will distribute binaries for all the required tools.
+      🛈 In the future, we will distribute binaries for all the required tools.

 - The [LLVM](https://llvm.org) compiler backend core libraries.
 Usually available at most OS package managers for Linux distributions and Mac OS.